Image

 What is a DUI in Cape Girardeau County, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri courts is a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence of alcohol or drugs and specifies the rules for sentencing and punishments for those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
-After your Missouri DWI arrest, focus on finding a DUI attorney near Cape Girardeau County, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.
+Commonly referred to as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri courts.
+Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving while intoxicated and defines the law for sentencing and punishments for those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+If you have been arrested in Missouri for a DWI, focus on finding a DUI attorney near Cape Girardeau County, MO who will stand up on your behalf and protect you from unfair treatment by Missouri courts.

-A police officer may arrest someone for a DWI in Missouri for a variety of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, and that covers more than just driving under the influence of alcohol.
-While many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI on suspicion of operating a vehicle while under the influence of some kind of psychoactive drug.
+You could be arrested for a DWI in Missouri for a long list of reasons.
+Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
+Though many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI on suspicion of driving a vehicle while under the influence of another intoxicating substance.

-The DWI law in Missouri criminalizes not only drinking and driving, but also driving while intoxicated by psychoactive substances that impair your consciousness or motor skills.
-That means that you are liable to arrest if a police officer believes that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.
+The DWI law in Missouri criminalizes not only drinking and driving, but also driving while intoxicated by drugs or substances that impair your consciousness or motor skills.
+That means that a police officer can arrest you if they suspect that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.

-If you were arrested for driving while intoxicated in Missouri, contact a DUI attorney near you right away.
-Chris Combs of Combs Waterkotte is a skilled Cape Girardeau County-based DUI attorney near you, Chris Combs of Combs Waterkotte is accessible, experienced and sharp.
+If you were arrested for driving under the influence in Missouri, speak to a DUI attorney near you right away.
+Chris Combs of Combs Waterkotte is a skilled Cape Girardeau County-based DUI attorney near you, Chris Combs of Combs Waterkotte is accessible, diligent and sharp.
 When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

-Getting Stopped or Arrested for a DUI in Cape Girardeau County, MO
+DUI Stops and Arrests in Cape Girardeau County, MO

 DUI Traffic Stops in Cape Girardeau County, MO

-If you believe that you were unlawfully stopped for or accused of your Cape Girardeau County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
-If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving drunk, turn to a DUI attorney near you in Cape Girardeau County, MO who will help get the prosecutor to dismiss your case so you can move on with your life.
+If you feel that you were improperly stopped or arrested for your Cape Girardeau County, MO DWI, reach out to a DUI attorney near you as soon as possible.
+If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving under the influence, turn to a DUI attorney near you in Cape Girardeau County, MO who will help get your case dismissed and put to rest so you can move on with your life.

 Sobriety Tests for DUIs in Cape Girardeau County, MO

-If a law officer stops you due to suspected inhebriated driving, they will want to obtain proof to show that you are intoxicated.
+If you are pulled over by an officer due to suspected drunk or drugged driving, they will want to obtain proof to show that you are under the influence.
 There are two types of tests Cape Girardeau County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-Each state has its own laws and many, including Missouri have in place an implied consent law, pursuant to which, as a Cape Girardeau County, MO driver or driver anywhere in Missouri, you automatically consent to participate in chemical sobriety tests just by driving a vehicle.
-A smart DUI attorney near you will counsel you to know that you can refuse to a breathalyzer or other chemical test, but refusal can carry a criminal charge in itself.
-You cannot be physically forced to take the test.
+Like most US states, Missouri has in place an implied consent law, via which, as a Cape Girardeau County, MO driver or driver anywhere in Missouri, you automatically consent to submit to chemical sobriety tests simply by operating a vehicle.
+A good DUI attorney near you will counsel you to know that you can refuse to submit to a chemical test like a breathalyzer, but you can face legal consequences for the act of refusing the test.
+You cannot be physically forced to produce a sample.

-If you do take a breathalyzer test, speak to an exemplary Cape Girardeau County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your Cape Girardeau County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to examine whether the breathalyzer or other test was administered lawfully and whether it should or should not be admissible in court.
+If you already did a breathalyzer test, speak to an experienced Cape Girardeau County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Cape Girardeau County, MO DUI attorney near you, Combs Waterkotte will obtain discovery documents and comb through them to conclude if the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are designed to determine whether you are impaired by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Cape Girardeau County, MO and all over the United States.
+Field tests during a DWI traffic stop are subjective tests that are meant to gauge whether you are impaired by asking the driver to perform motor tasks.
+The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in Cape Girardeau County, MO and all over the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction